Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Abstract

 \section{Abstract}

-We present precision measurements of the $f=1$ to $f=2$ inter-hyperfine scattering lengths in a single-domain $^{87}$Rb spinor Bose-Einstein condensate.
+We present interferometeric measurements of the $f=1$ to $f=2$ inter-hyperfine scattering lengths in a single-domain spinor Bose-Einstein condensate of $^{87}$Rb.
 The inter-hyperfine interaction leads to a strong and state-dependent modification of the spin-mixing dynamics with respect to a non-interacting description.
-We employ hyperfine-specific Faraday-rotation probing to reveal the evolution of the transverse magnetization in each hyperfine manifold for different state preparations, and a co-magnetometer strategy to cancel laboratory magnetic noise.
-We find the scattering length ratios $a_{32}^{(12)}/a_{20}^{(1)}=\SI{-1.27(15)}{}$ and $a_{12}^{(12)}/a_{20}^{(1)}=\SI{-1.31(13)}{}$, limited by atom number fluctuations.
-Using better control of atom number, we estimate precisions of $\sim \SI{0.3}{\percent}$ should be possible with this technique.
+We employ hyperfine-specific Faraday-rotation probing to reveal the evolution of the transverse magnetization in each hyperfine manifold for different state preparations, and a comagnetometer strategy to cancel laboratory magnetic noise.
+The method allows precise determination of inter-hyperfine scattering length differences, calibrated to intra-hyperfine scattering length differences.
+We report $(a_{3}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})=\SI{-1.27(15)}{}$ and $(a_{1}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})=\SI{-1.31(13)}{}$, limited by atom number uncertainty.
+With achievable control of atom number, we estimate precisions of $ \SI{\approx 0.3}{\percent}$ should be possible with this technique.